 “Stay here.” her mother said firmly.
-The little girl watched her mother walk over to her father packing up the microphone wires.
+Ann watched her mother walk over to her father packing up the microphone wires.
 Their conversation was inaudible but she knew what it was about.
 Her mom and dad made their way to the side door and opened it.
 The little girl sat silently in the pew, fearfully watching them from afar.
 But the compassion on their faces as her mother knelt down and her parents spoke quietly with the man outside, melted away the possibility of danger.
-Before she knew it the little girl was listening near the doorway.
+Before she knew it the Ann was listening near the doorway.

 “Are you sure, there isn’t anyone we can call for you, or anything we can get you?” the little girls’ father asked.